thanasistrisp/Project-Emiris/exercise2/README.md

 pip install botorch
 ```

 Then, you can open the `optimization.ipynb` jupyter notebook in <code>testing</code> directory and run the cells.

+To bridge c++ and python, we used `ctypes` [[2]](#references) and we created the `params.py` file which contains the functions for handling the ctypes for each algorithm.
+The `python_connector.cc` file exposes the C++ functions to python by returning primitive C types (c_int, c_char_p, c_POINTER, etc)
+using `extern "C"`, a linkage specification.

+### 3.2.2.
+Analysis

+Analysis is done in the corresponding jupyter notebook.
 The notebook contains the hyperparameter tuning for the following algorithms:

 + GNNS
 + MRNG
 + LSH
 + Cube

-The results are already ran and saved in the above notebook.
+The results are already run and saved inside the notebook.

-To bridge c++ and python, we used `ctypes` [[2]](#references) and we created the `params.py` file which contains the functions for handling the ctypes for each algorithm.
-The `python_connector.cc` file exposes the C++ functions to python by returning primitive C types (c_int, c_char_p, c_POINTER, etc)
-using `extern "C"`, a linkage specification.

-### 3.2.2.
-Analysis

 # 4. Documentation